pojntfx/uni-itsec-notes/docs/main.md

 - Meanwhile
   - 128bit keys have to be replaced in the coming years
   - 192bit keys are secure in medium term
-  - 256bit keys are hard to crack due to physical boundaries
+  - 256bit keys are hard to crack due to physical boundaries ("state of the art")
 - Quantum computers might be able to crack keys much more quickly
 - Numbers refer to unbroken algorithms in symmetric cryptography
   - Broken algorithm is one where an n bit key can be determined trying out significantly less than 2^n^ keys